International IP News

 Shortly after we published the article, the European Patent Office granted Google a patent for the same batch normalization layers application.
 We will continue updating news regarding this patent when more information is available.

-SoftwareOpinionArtificial Intelligence & RoboticsReportsU.S.Google
+ReportsArtificial Intelligence & RoboticsSoftwareGoogleOpinionU.S.

 Primary Author and Co-Authors